Course Descriptions G-I

 H552 World History I ADV *

-Grades 9 and 10 - Year - 1 Weighted Credit
+Grades 9 and 10 - Year - 1 Weighted Credit (weighted out of 4.5)

 World History I Advanced is a survey course which focuses on a chronological study of the world to 1500 A.D.
 (C.E.)
 An understanding of the relationships among history, geography, economics, and civics in the development of the world will be emphasized.
 Spatial concepts of geography will be connected to the chronological development of nations and peoples.
 Analysis and evaluation of issues, people, and the environment are emphasized for their connection to historical events.
 Research and analysis of data are significant requirements of the course.
 Students will take the World History I End-of-Course SOL test.